ananthakrishnaner/GMbot/README.md

-GMbot help you to automate your online class .
+GMbot help you to automate your online class.

 - Join the meet by puting meet url (with the help of your friend via telegram bot)